NEUljw/WN2WD/README.md

 The operation steps are as follows:

 1. Download data from WikiData official website, a total of 10000 parts (needs a lot of disk space).
-2. **Download the rest of the relevant data and put it in the corresponding location.**
+2. **Download the rest of the relevant data and put it in the corresponding path.**
 3. Set the path parameters in `data/parse_wikidata.py` and run it to parse the original WikiData data.
 4. Set the path parameters in `data/create_qnode2wiki.py` and run it to process the data format.
 6. Set the path parameters in `create_wiki_dict.py` and run it to generate a dictionary.